escapingnetwork/satellite/README.md

 # evendev
 VSCode Remote Development Container for Urbit

-This repository contains the files for running a container with Alpine Linux alongside another container with Urbit booting a Comet.
+This repository contains the files for running a container with Alpine Linux alongside another container with Urbit.

-## Access Your Development Comet
+## Access Your Development Ship
-Once the comet boot successfully access Urbit via Browser on http://localhost:81
+Once the ship boot successfully access Urbit via Browser on http://localhost:81

 You can see Urbit output by running:
 ```
-$ docker logs urbit-comet --follow
+$ docker logs urbit-fakezod --follow
 ```